agosztolai/MARBLE/README.md

 ## Installation

+The code is tested for both cpu and gpu (CUDA) machines running Linux or OSX.
+Although smaller examples run fast on cpu, for larger datasets, it is highly recommended that you use a gpu machine.

 We recommend you install the code in a fresh Anaconda virtual environment, as follows.

 First, clone this repository,